canvaspop/laminas-rate-limit/README.md

-# Zf2RateLimit
+# RateLimit

-A Zend Framework 2 module that helps you to deal with rate limit.
+A Zend Framework module that helps you to deal with rate limit.

 ## License

-Zf2RateLimit is licensed under [The MIT License (MIT)](LICENSE).
+RateLimit is licensed under [The MIT License (MIT)](LICENSE).